securifybv/Visual-Studio-BOF-template/README.md

 ### Usage Instructions

-##### Importing The Template to Visual Studio
+#### Importing The Template to Visual Studio

-To use the template, copy the zip file from the [GitHub repo](https://github.com/securifybv/Visual-Studio-BOF-template) into the project templates directory under My Documents.
+To use the template, download and copy the latest zip file from the [releases page](https://github.com/securifybv/Visual-Studio-BOF-template/releases) into the project templates directory under My Documents.
 For Visual Studio 2019, the directory would be

 %UserProfile%\Documents\Visual Studio 2019\Templates\ProjectTemplates